+The Corporation's existing financial liabilities for the periods ended December 31, 2015 and 2014 arose primarily from corporate obligations related to its participation in the Bahar Energy joint venture.
 The Corporation's joint venture is producing, developing and exploring oil and gas properties which require extensive capital investments.
 The recovery of the Corporation's investment in the joint venture is dependent upon the joint venture's ability to complete the development of properties, which includes meeting the related financing requirements.
-The 2015 approved Work Plan and Budget ("WP&B") for ERDPSA reflects a positive cash flow generated for the Bahar Energy 80% interest in the Bahar project with SOA funding its 20% share.
-As such, the Corporation has not made a 2015 loan commitment to fund Bahar Energy other than for its share of the joint venture's TPR1 bonus obligation in the amount of \$2.0 million (\$667 thousand net to the Corporation's interest) paid to the State Oil Fund of the Republic of Azerbaijan in May 2015.
+The 2016 Work Plan and Budget ("WP&B") for ERDPSA reflects a positive cash flow generated for the Bahar Project.
+Based on this estimate, the Corporation has not made additional loan commitments for 2016.